mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 $ sudo salt -G 'os:ios' net.load_template http://bit.ly/2gKOj20 debug=True
 ```

-Other options for remote templates can be specified using ```https://``` and ```ftp://```.
+Other options for remote templates can be specified using ```https://``` or ```ftp://```.

 ### Advanced templating

 Yet another benefit of Salt is that you can use inside the template the output of any of the available [execution modules](https://docs.saltstack.com/en/develop/ref/modules/all/index.html).
 As one can easily notice, there are hundreds.
-You can for example extract some information very easily using the [postgres module](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.postgres.html#salt.modules.postgres.psql_query) from a Postgres databse and based on that generate the config etc. The possibilities are literally unlimited!
+You can for example extract some information very easily using the [postgres module](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.postgres.html#salt.modules.postgres.psql_query) from a Postgres databse and based on that generate the config etc.

-Inside the template, the result of the query execution is one single line:
+Inside the template, you can extract the data from the DB in one single line:

 ```jinja
 {% query_results = salt['postgres.psql_query']("SELECT * FROM net.ip_addresses", db_user, db_host, db_port, db_password) -%}